Robby-Deffo/Agents_-weather-/readme.md

    ```
    python fetcher.py
    ```
-6. Say **"Hey Jarvis"**, then say or type a city name.
+6. Say "Hey Jarvis," then say or type a city name.

-## Roadmap
+## What's next

-- [ ] Train a custom "Hey Lisa" wake word (via synthetic data generation, once more agents exist)
-- [ ] Add a second agent (news, finance, etc.) and build real intent-based routing between agents
-- [ ] Desktop GUI — a visual app window instead of the terminal
-- [ ] A senior orchestrator agent to route between all specialized agents
-- [ ] Average-temperature-during-the-day feature
-- [ ] Comparison build using Claude Code, for learning purposes
+The weather agent works end to end, but it's still just one agent answering to a wake word that isn't even its final name yet.
+Next up: training a custom "Hey Lisa" wake word, adding a second agent so there's actually something to route between, and building the routing logic itself so the system can tell what you're asking for and hand it to the right agent.
+Further out, there's a desktop GUI planned instead of the terminal, and eventually a senior orchestrator agent sitting on top of all the specialized ones.

-## Built By
+## Built by

 Robby & Ani — learning AI development hands-on, one bug at a time.
-Follow along for updates as this grows into a full multi-agent system.
+Follow along as this grows from one agent into a full system.